 Provide for 1% AEP storm events.

-Designed in accordance with the RITS to accommodate the rainfall runoff in excess of the stormwater system capacity.
+Designed in accordance with the RITS to accommodate the rainfall runoff in excess of the stormwater system capacity and to have been demonstrated not to cause adverse flood effects (upstream or downstream) within the site and beyond.